The Chan Centre for Family Health Education (Auditorium) at BC Children's Hospital Research Institute

 What can I expect?

-- Enhance your current expertise in complex/chonic pain assessment and management.
+- Enhance your current expertise in acute and complex/chonic pain assessment and management.

 - Learn to mitigate the risk of chronic post-surgical pain.